-- 1. Q6 College Methodology
+- 1. Q6 College Setting the scene

 - 2. Q6 College Assessment

 - 3. Q6 College Subjects

-1. Q6 - Methodology
+1. Q6 - Setting the scene

-At Q6 we face the challenge of helping our students to be an active part of the community that they belong, as well to prepare them for the future once their academic life finishes.
+At Q6 we face the challenge of helping our students to be an active part of the community that they belong, as well to prepare them for the future once their academic life at college finishes.
 With this in mind, our students are encouraged to expand their learning and understanding of the world through daily activities with the support of our specialist trained staff.